-If you are not familiar with the term “hangry,” I am sure you have either experienced it yourself of been on the receiving end of a hangry individual.
-Hangry = hungry + angry, when people wait too long in between meals or choose the wrong types of snacks their blood sugars can take a little dip and they can become hangry…so don’t poke the bear unless you have a high protein snack in hand!
+If you are not familiar with the term “hangry,” I am sure you have either experienced it yourself OR been on the receiving end of a hangry individual.
+Hangry = hungry + angry.
+Basically it’s those people who wait too long in between meals or choose the wrong type of snack so their blood sugar gets out of whack and they can become hangry… So don’t poke the bear unless you have a high protein snack in hand!

 According to a national survey, 90% of adults consume one or more snacks everyday.
-Furthermore nearly 25% of our calories are coming from snacks on average.
-Since snacking is such a large part of our food intake, we should really think of them as more of a mini-meal for which we should try to hit some or all of the five food groups, particularly protein (beans, nuts, and meat) and dairy.
+Turns out nearly 25% of our calories are coming from snacks!
+Since snacking is such a large part of our food intake, we should really think of them as a ‘mini-meal’ for and try to hit some or all of the five food groups, particularly protein (beans, nuts, and meat) and dairy.

-Protein in foods help with satiety, meaning it helps make you feel fuller for a longer period of time.
-Protein takes longer for our body to digest, which causes a slower rise in our blood sugar, which is what we want.
-Think of it like long rolling hills as opposed to a snack that is high is refined carbohydrates, say a 100 calorie snack pack of crackers which are more like narrow mountains with a high peak.
-Now if you combine a snack pack with a string cheese you have the protein, and a little fat, from the cheese to help combat the spike in blood sugar…better yet have a string cheese and some carrot sticks or an apple for added fiber!
+The protein in foods help with satiety so it helps you feel full for a longer.
+Because it takes our body longer to digest protein, you get a slower rise in blood sugars, which is what we want!
+Your body treats a protein-rich snack like long rolling hills as opposed to a snack that is high is refined carbs, say a 100 calorie snack pack of crackers, which are more like narrow mountains with a high peak (or that terrify roller coaster ride where you go up, up, up, before a fast plunge).
+Your snack doesn’t have to be complicated, take a string cheese -you have the protein, and a little fat, from the cheese to help combat the spike in blood sugar.
+Now add some carrot sticks or an apple for added fiber and viola!

 For snacks people should aim for about 150 to 300 calories and 5 to 15g of protein depending on your calorie needs and activity level.
 Some examples of good snack combinations are: